walterdejong/synctool/doc/chapter4.md

     default_nodeset test1 test2

+* `master <nodename>`

+  Indicates which node is the master, the management node from where you will run synctool to control the cluster.
+The node must have a node definition line (see below).

+* `slave <nodename> [..]`

+  Slave nodes get a full copy of the synctool repository.
+Slaves have no other function than that.
+You can not run `synctool` from a slave until you change it into a master node in the config file.

 * `group <groupname> <subgroup> [..]`

   The `group` keyword defines _compound_ groups.
 It is a means to group